Kepler-68

-Kepler-68 is a Sun-like main sequence star.
-It is known to have at least three planets orbiting around it.
-The outermost planet has a mass similar to Jupiter but orbits within the habitable zone.
+Kepler-68 is a Sun-like main sequence star located 471 ly away in the constellation Cygnus.
+It is known to have at least four planets orbiting around it.
+The third planet has a mass similar to Jupiter but orbits within the habitable zone.

 High resolution imaging observations of Kepler-68 carried out with the lucky imaging instrument AstraLux on the 2.2m telescope at Calar Alto Observatory detected a wide companion candidate approximately 11 arcseconds away.
-Comparing these observations to the 2MASS positions shows that the companions proper motion is consistent with it being bound to the Kepler-68 system, but further observations are needed to confirm this conclusion.
-Eleven arcseconds at the distance of Kepler-68 leads to a sky projected separation of approximately 1600 Astronomical units.
-A circular orbit at that distance would have a period of roughly 50,000 years.
+Comparing these observations to the 2MASS positions showed that the companion's proper motion appeared consistent with it being bound to the Kepler-68 system, but further observations were needed to confirm this conclusion.
+In 2019 this was found to be an unrelated background star using Gaia DR2 astrometry.

 Planetary system

-Currently, three planets have been discovered to orbit around Kepler-68.
-Two of the innermost planets were discovered by the planetary transit method.
+Currently, four planets have been discovered to orbit around Kepler-68.
+The two innermost planets were discovered by the planetary transit method.
 Follow-up Doppler measurements helped to determine the mass of Kepler-68b and helped to discover Kepler-68d.
 There is an additional signal present in the radial velocity measurements indicating another body in the system at a period of greater than 10 years.
-The mass of this object is unknown and it could be either another planet or a stellar companion.
+The mass of this object was initially unknown and it could be either another planet or a stellar companion.
+In 2023, this fourth planet was confirmed, with a minimum mass about that of Saturn.